What suits you?

 Where should I buy my motorcycle from?

-There is no right or wrong answer as to where you should get
+There is no right or wrong answer as to where you should get your motorcycle from - both options have their positives and their negatives.

 Buying a brand new motorcycle